-I currently work for Klein ISD as a Gifted and Talented 4th grade Math an Science teacher.
-I have a bachelor’s degree in Communication Sciences & Disorders with certification in Developmental Disabilities from Florida State University, and a master’s degree in Childhood General and Special Education 1-6 from Adelphi University.
+I currently work at a STEAM Elementary Flagship School teaching math.
+Prior to, I worked with Klein ISD as a Gifted and Talented 4th grade Math an Science teacher.
+I have a bachelor's degree in Communication Sciences and Disorders with certification in Developmental Disabilities from Florida State University, and a master's degree in Childhood General and Special Education 1-6 from Adelphi University.
 I have also received certification from the state of Texas to teach Generalist EC-6, and Special Education EC-12.
-I have taught all subjects in a 3rd and 4th grade classroom for one year, provided small group RTI for grades 3-5, and 2nd grade for the past three-years.
+I have taught all subjects in a 2nd, 3rd, and 4th grade classroom, provided small group RTI for grades 3-5, and 2nd grade for the past six-years.

-Having five and a half years of teaching experience, and a master’s degree, I feel I can contribute to your child's education in many ways.
-I have appointed lead teacher to act as liaison between other teachers and administration.
-I coordinated team initiatives to incorporate computers and various technologies within lessons, and motivated scholars to achieve the academic abilities and critical thinking skills needed to attend a college preparatory high school, through class themes.
-Ifacilitated whole group discussion for inquiry topics, and I implemented a successful reading and writing workshop based on individual needs.
-I have experience modifying teaching techniques to fit children’s multiple intelligence and learning styles, and I instructed Fundations to small groups of second graders.
-I Created and organized community building events that foster educational celebration.
+Having six and a half years of teaching experience, and a master's degree, I feel I can contribute to your child's education in many ways.
+I have been appointed lead teacher to act as liaison between other teachers and administration.
+I coordinated team initiatives to incorporate technology and various software within lessons.
+I aim to motivate scholars to achieve the critical thinking skills needed to attend college preparatory schools, through classroom themes.
+I facilitated whole group discussion for inquiry topics, and I implemented a successful reading and writing workshop based on individual needs.
+I have experience modifying teaching techniques to fit students multiple intelligence and learning styles.
+I created and organized community building events that foster educational celebration.
 Finaly, I have tutored students in third grade for their NYS exams as well as fourth and fifth grade Texas STAAR.

 When I think about teaching, I become naturally excited.
 I continuously brainstorm different lessons and meaningful experiences I can bring into my own classroom.
 I am passionate about learning and teaching.
 Being an educator provides me the opportunity to make a difference in each child's life.

-Adelphi University - MS, General & Special Education
+Graduate Degree: Adelphi University - Master of Science, General & Special Education

 What is your teaching philosophy?